gps1539/stock_quote/README.md

 Allows multiple portfolios to be created and used.
 They are created as directories under .stocks in the user's home directory.

-Program will create 2 files in the portfolio directory to store portfolio info (cost.npy and stocks.npy)
+Program will create 3 files in the portfolio directory to store portfolio info (cost.npy, last.npy and stocks.npy)

 For continuous updates watch (bash) is useful: watch -n 5 --color stock_quote